majikthise911/E-Commerce_Net_Prophet_Forecasting/README.md

    - What's the lowest point for search traffic in the calendar year?

-### Step 5 (Optional): Forecast the Revenue by Using Time Series Models
+### Step 5: Forecast the Revenue by Using Time Series Models

-A few weeks after your initial analysis, the finance group follows up to find out if you can help them solve a different problem.
-Your fame as a growth analyst in the company continues to grow!

-Specifically, the finance group wants a forecast of the total sales for the next quarter.
-This will dramatically increase their ability to both plan budgets and help guide expectations for the company investors.

-To do so, complete the following steps:

 1. Read in the daily historical sales (that is, revenue) figures, and then apply a Prophet model to the data.